endritbeqa/Deep-Surrogate-RANS-Models/README.md

 ## Results

 ## Usage

 ### Model Selection
-To train the existing architectures in the models folder change the ***config.model*** field in the `src/config.py` file to the desired model name.
+To train the existing architectures in the models folder change the ***config.model_name*** field in the `src/train_config.py` file to the desired model name.
-In order to change the model structure itself, go to the config file of the model itself found in the models folder (e.g `src/models/swin/Config_Unet_Swin.py`).
+In order to change the model structure itself, go to the config file of the model itself found in the models folder (e.g `src/models/diffusion/Swin/Config_Swin.py`).

 ### Train setup
 To change the train setup itself(batch size, number of epoch, dataset etc.) edit the `src/train_config.py` file.
-Then run `python train.py` to start the training loop.
+Then run `python -m src.train.py` to start the training loop.

-To run multiple training runs simultaneously edit the `src/train_config.py` get_config_parametrized function
+To run multiple training runs simultaneously in `src/train_config.py` edit `get_config_parametrized()` function to set hyperparameters for all training runs.
+In the `src/train_multiprocess.py` edit the study_name, model_name, seeds, devices list to run separate training runs.
+In the end run `python -m src.train_multiprocess`.

+To restart previous training runs edit the checkpoints, data_dir, output_dir, devices list to restart the training and set the global flag `MODE = 'restart'` in the `src/train_multiprocess.py` file.
+In the end run `python -m src.train_multiprocess`.

+### Evaluation

+To run evaluation on a model edit the `src/evaluation/evaluation_config.py` file and then run `python -m src.evaluation.evaluate_model`.

+Currently there are 3 test:
+1. Inter/Extrapolation
+2. Sampling Speed
+3. Coefficient of Drag

 ### Hyperparameter search
 To perform hyperparameter search run `python hyperparameter_search.py`.

 ### Train your own model
-To train your own model create a new folder in `src/models` and add it to the switch statement in the `src/models/`
+To train your own model create a new folder in `src/models` and add it to the switch statement in the `src/models/model_select`.
+If it is a Diffusion model don't forget to wrap it in the `src/models/Diffuser` class.

 ## Data Generation